bcgov/WALLY/openshift/ocp4/README.md

 The following external/community images don't have BuildConfigs and need to be imported:
 Example import command: `oc4 -n d1b5d2-tools import-image --from=python:3.7 python:3.7 --reference-policy=local --confirm`

+Note: see https://github.com/BCDevOps/OpenShift4-Migration/issues/51.
+With Artifactory credentials the `--from=python:3.7` above can be replaced with `--from=docker-remote.artifacts.developer.gov.bc.ca`

 * `python:3.7`
 * `crunchy-postgres-gis:centos7-12.5-3.0-4.4.2` - note: this image was not used for Wally on OpenShift 3.
 It's new for OCP4.
 Database templates for this new image are in openshift/ocp4/crunchy-postgres .
 * `promtail:v1.3.0` - Log exporter for Loki